martin-luecke/cgo25_transform_artifact/README.md

 It includes the MLIR infrastructure with the Transform dialect and corresponding passes.
 A dockerfile and scripts are provided to enable easy installation, execution, and examination of results.

+Prerequisites: installed Docker and GNU make available in `$PATH`.

 ## TL;DR
 ```bash
 systemctl start docker